 Read The Cobbler and the Elves, pausing to discuss new vocabulary as encountered.
-Explain that someone becomes a cobbler in order to earn money to buy food, clothing, and other things he or she needs.

-Ask the following questions and the children discuss the answers:
+Ask and discuss the following questions:

 - What did the cobbler use to make the shoes? - Did the cobbler make the shoes alone or did he have help? - Who helped the cobbler make the shoes? - Could the cobbler have made the shoes as quickly without the help of the elves?